deejaygraham/deejaygraham.github.io/src/content/posts/2025-08-01-post-similarity.md

 1. Read the content of each markdown file.
 1. Remove markdown syntax, punctuation, and stopwords to focus on the core content.
-1. Convert the cleaned text into numerical vectors using Term Frequency-Inverse Document Frequency (TF-IDF) and cosine similarity.
+1. Convert the cleaned text into numerical vectors using <a href="https://en.wikipedia.org/wiki/Tf%E2%80%93idf">Term Frequency-Inverse Document Frequency</a> (TF-IDF) and <a href="https://en.wikipedia.org/wiki/Cosine_similarity">cosine similarity</a>.
 1. Compute pairwise similarity scores (e.g., cosine similarity) between all files.
 1. Flag pairs with similarity above a certain threshold as potential duplicates.
 1. Generate a list of similar file pairs with similarity scores for review.